 When researchers face a lack of data pertaining to their research proposal, or potential issues with data quality, it is possible that there may be proxies for the variables they desire (which may be found either in the same dataset or elsewhere which could then be linked).
 For instance, data on prescribed drugs is at times used as a proxy for mental health diagnoses.
+For instance, data on prescribed drugs is at times used as a proxy for mental health diagnoses.
 Ideally mental health diagnosis would be obtained from primary care records, but these can be challenging and expensive to obtain.
-Prescribing makes a potential alternative as people typically receive medication that is relevant to their diagnosed condition, so it can be used to approximate diagnoses themselves.
-This approach carries with it certain caveats, which researchers must consider and decide if they are acceptable to the proposal.
+Prescribing makes a potential alternative as people typically receive medication that is relevant to their diagnosed condition, 8 so it can be used to approximate diagnoses themselves.
+This approach carries with it certain caveats, which researchers must consider and decide if they are acceptable to their research proposal.
 Additionally, it is recommended to recruit a member of the research team with relevant knowledge in relation to the field - e.g. at what doses which drugs are likely to actually be prescribed for a mental health condition.

-This attitude may also be required at the very broad level of the study design and links back to the fluid nature of developing research proposals linking or using administrative data.
+This attitude may also be required at the very broad level of the study design and links back to the fluid nature of developing research proposals using administrative data.
 For instance, if the researcher is unable to obtain data on violent crimes, it may be worth refocusing on hospital admissions for conditions caused by assault.
 Any adjustments such as these obviously entail careful consideration of how results are interpreted.
 These caveats and the limitations of the data should also be acknowledged in any publications arising from the research.